-- Renewable energy jobs could rise from 12.7 million today to 38.2 million in 2030, with losses in fossil fuel sectors more than offset by gains in renewables and other energy transition technologies.22 While not all workers in fossil fuel sectors will easily transition to employment in renewables, it is possible to provide training and other resources to displaced workers.
+- Phasing out coal in favor of renewable energy sources can provide significant public health and air quality benefits.23 - Renewable energy jobs could rise from 12.7 million today to 38.2 million in 2030, with losses in fossil fuel sectors more than offset by gains in renewables and other energy transition technologies.24 While not all workers in fossil fuel sectors will easily transition to employment in renewables, it is possible to provide training and other resources to displaced workers.
 Renewables will also create industries along the value chain and spur new industries-all of which create indirect and induced jobs. - As renewable energy technologies are deployed, efforts must be taken to expand energy access and mitigate the effects on vulnerable populations of policy measures that reflect the costs of fossil fuel pollution.

-The Glasgow Climate Pact called on Parties to "transition towards low-emission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts towards the phasedown of unabated coal power and phase-out of inefficient fossil fuel subsidies."
-The Sharm el-Sheikh Implementation Plan included similar language.
+The Glasgow Climate Pact called on Parties to "transition toward low-emission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts toward the phasedown of unabated coal power and phase-out of inefficient fossil fuel subsidies."25 The Sharm el-Sheikh Implementation Plan included similar language.
 This year, to further efforts to reduce emissions from the electricity sector, Parties could:

-- Adopt or recognize collective targets for the accelerated deployment of renewable energy technologies (e.g., Parties call to accelerate the deployment of renewable energy technologies, in a just and equitable manner, aspiring to increase the share of renewables in global electricity generation to 55-90 percent by 2030 and 98-100 percent by 2050, while recognizing the pace of deployment will vary across geographies). - Mobilize investments at scale for the energy transition in developing countries, both within and outside the UN climate regime, including by calling for real and measurable innovative financing to drive project implementation, and a shift from political agreements to implementation plans. - Phase out unabated fossil fuel-fired power generation, halting overseas financing for fossil fuel-fired power generation, and/or ending fossil fuel subsidies.
+- Adopt or recognize the signal/high level ask as a collective target. - Be urged to specify in their new NDCs their contribution to any collective target agreed at COP28 on this issue. - Mobilize investments at scale for the energy transition in developing countries, both within and outside the UN climate regime, including by calling for real and measurable innovative financing to drive project implementation, and a shift from political agreements to implementation plans. - Phase out unabated fossil fuel-fired power generation, halting overseas financing for fossil fuel-fired power generation, and/or ending fossil fuel subsidies.